Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 Kirkjubaer Guesthouse used to be a place of worship for the village of Stodvarfjordur but now serves as a cozy and welcoming guesthouse for travelers.

-The church was built in 1925 in an old fishing village, offering accommodation for up to eight people in four double beds.
+The church, built in 1925 in an old fishing village, has four double beds and can accommodate up to eight people.

 They rent kayaks and row boats if you feel like discovering the waters of Iceland.